Mike3rd/mturko_vercel/content/page/toby2.md

 > Toby sat watching the sidewalk parade,
 Where happy dogs trotted in sunlit shade.
 "Cheezy!
 Finley!" he called with a whine,
 "Why don't I get a human... and walks that are mine?"

-Illustration Notes:
-Daytime park: Sunny, dappled light through trees
-Foreground: Toby sitting by a bus stop

-Background:
-Cheezy Crow perched on a street sign
-Finley lounging on a nearby fire escape

-Details:
-Happy dogs with owners walking by
-Toby's heart-shaped patch catching sunlight

 (Right Page 3)